 xs:time.
 When parsing, the data must match only the time components of one of the granularities that contains time components.
 When unparsing, the time components of the fullest granularity are used.
 The literal 'T' character is not expected in the data when parsing and is not output when unparsing.

-The number of fractional second digits supported is implementation-defined but must be at least millisecond accuracy.
+The number of fractional second digits supported is is the same as for the “S” fractional seconds specifier described above.

 The omission of time zone from the input data when the type is xs:dateTime or xs:time is not a processing error.
 If that occurs then the time zone is obtained from the calendarTimeZone property.